 Miami-Dade County, formerly known as Dade County, was created on January 18, 1836 under the Territorial Act of the United States.
 Some believe the city was named Miami, which comes from "Mayaimi" and means very large lake, refers to Lake Okeechobee.
 The Miami River marked the beginning of a canoe trail through the Everglades to the big lake.
-Other interpretations include the Native American words for "sweet waters" and "friends."
-The County was originally named for Major Francis L. Dade, a soldier killed in 1835 in the Second Seminole War.
+Other interpretations include the Native American words for "s weet waters" and "friends."
+The County was originally named for Major Francis L. Dade, a soldier killed in 1 835 in the Second Seminole War.
 The name was combined to Miami-Dade County in 1997.
 Subsequent to the creation of Miami-Dade County, Florida became the twenty-seventh state of the United States of America on March 3, 1845.

 Miami-Dade County, Florida is the most populous county in the southeastern United States and the seventh largest in the nation by population.
 Miami-Dade County is often referred to as the "Gateway to Latin America and the Caribbean."
-The County's population as of November 2013 is 2,572,821.
+The County's population as of April 2014 is 2,617,176.
+Mi ami-

-Miami-Dade County is part of the seven-county South Florida Region, which includes Monroe, Broward, Palm Beach, Martin, St. Lucie and Indian River counties.
-Palm Beach, Broward and Miami-Dade counties comprise the Miami-Fort Lauderdale-Pompano Beach Metropolitan Statistical Area (MSA), the nation's eighth largest MSA and fourth largest urbanized area, with a population of almost 5.7 million.
+Dade County is part of the seven-county South Florida Region, which includes Monroe, Broward, Palm Beach, Martin, St. Lucie and Indian River counties.
+Palm Beach, Broward and Miami-Dade counties comprise the Miami-Fort Lauderdale-Pompano Beach Metropolitan Statistical Area (MSA), the nation's eighth largest MSA and fourth largest urbanized area, with a population of almost 5.828 million.

 The population density within the urban area is approximately 1,027 people per square mile.
 Based on the most recent census data, nearly 77 percent of the total population is White, 19 percent is Black or African American, and four percent is of some other race or combination of races.
 The largest ethnic group in the County is Hispanic or Latino, representing 65 percent of the population.
-Approximately 51 percent of the people living in Miami-Dade County in 2011 were foreign-born.
-Among people at least five years old living in Miami-Dade County in 2010, 72 percent spoke a language other than English at home.
+Approximately 51 percent of the people I iving in Miami-Dade County in 2011 were foreign-born.
+Among people at least five ye ars old living in Miami-Dade County in 2010, 72 percent spoke a language other than English at home.
 Of those speaking a language other than English at home, 88 percent spoke Spanish and 12 percent spoke some other language.
-The 2012 Area Median Income (AMI) for a four-person household as determined by the United States Department of Housing and Urban Development is \$47,500.
-As reported by the U.S. Department of Commerce, in 2012 over 17.9 percent of the families in Miami-Dade lived below the poverty line.
+The 2014 Area Median Income (AMI) for a four-person household as determined by the United States Department of Housing and Urban Development is \$48,400.
+As reported by the U.S. Department of Commerce, in 2012 over 19.1 percent of the families in Miami-Dade lived below the poverty line.